Satish-Babu-M/Anagram/README.md

 Use anagram.test.js file to run code for Predefined test cases

-2. Calculating the Tataal expenditure based on different categories.
+2. Calculating the Total expenditure based on different categories.
 Input : [{ , , }, { , , }] (Array of objects)
 Output : [{Category : name, Total Spent : amount}, { : , : }]

 Use expenditure-analysis.test.js file to run code for predefined test cases

+3. Checking wher=ther the given string is a Palindrome or not.

+Use palindrome.test.js file to run code for predefined test cases